 ‘SociBoom’ is the name and they say it’s going to bring you more targeted traffic than you would believe is possible.

 Towards the end of August 2016, I started to get lot of emails asking about the potential of SociBoom.

 However, it wasn’t so much the launch itself that interested me…it was the fact that Brett Ingram and Mo Latif were behind the product.

-I wanted to take a closer look at this one because history tells me that Brett and Mo haven’t always had the greatest of reputations when it comes to support or follow-through with their product claims.
+I wanted to take a closer look at this one because history tells me that Brett and Mo haven’t always had the most positive of comments when it comes to support or follow-through with their product claims.

-Their most recent releases being: Video Sniper Pro, eCom Profit Machine Pro or Auto Mass Traffic didn’t do particularly well on the review front.
+Their most recent releases being: Video Sniper Pro, eCom Profit Machine Pro or Auto Mass Traffic were mostly ranked average across the Internet.